petermaksymo/PlanIt/Readme.md

 For now, you can test the api using docker with the following steps:

-1. After building the api from step 2 (or using `docker-compose-f docker-compose.yml up -d --build`)
+1. After building the api from step 2 (or using `docker-compose -f docker-compose.yml up -d --build`)

 2. Run `docker-compose -f docker-compose.yml run -e ENVIRONMENT=testing --rm api python -m pytest` and the tests should run